 In this article I’m going to share some of the best gifts for pilots I can find (and some I’ve even gifted).

-For someone outside of aviation, shopping for the pilot in your life might seem a bit of a challenge.
+For someone outside of aviation, shopping for the pilot in your life might seem like a bit of a challenge.
 But here’s a secret—they like flying machines!
+So most of the gift ideas for pilots on our list are centered on those and the pilot lifestyle.

 You can roughly break down pilot gifts into a few categories.
 For one, there are technology items and gadgets that they can use in the cockpit and crew lounge.

-These range from the most expensive high-end aviation headsets to simple things like battery chargers.
+These gifts for pilots range from the most expensive high-end aviation headsets to simple things like battery chargers.

 Then there are things that make their home life more aeronautically themed.
 Bar sets, wall art, and even airplane ties if your aviation bud is inclined to dress well.